neilzim/SCDA/parameter_and_file_conventions.rst

 ===================
 Design parameter input menu
 ---------------------
 For now, only the occulting spot is supported.
-All keys are nested under the 'FPM' category.
+All these keys are nested under the 'FPM' category.

 - Spot radius (key ``'rad'``; float)